 Purchase & Sale Agreement

-Earnest Money: It is customary when we submit your offer to pay a sum of money as evidence that you intend to buy the home in good faith.
-Usually this money is deposited into our trust account.
-Ultimately this money is controlled by the escrow company (closing agent) and is credited towards your purchase.
-Expect to pay at least 1-2% of the purchase price as your earnest money payment.
+- Earnest Money: It is customary when we submit your offer to pay a sum of money as evidence that you intend to buy the home in good faith.
+Usually, this money is deposited into the closing agent’s (escrow) trust account.
+This money is ultimately credited towards your purchase.
+Expect to pay at least 2% of the purchase price as your earnest money payment.

 a.
 Finance – Ability to secure loan and appraisal.